Santiago Eximeno

-Santiago Eximeno (Madrid, 1973) is a Spanish novelist.
+Santiago Eximeno Hernamperez (born 23 May 1973) is a Spanish novelist and creator of multiple board games.

-Eximeno has published the novels Condenados (2011) and Asura (2004), and the short story books Bebés jugando con cuchillos (2008) and Obituario Privado (2010), as well as numerous short stories in different anthologies and magazines.
+Eximeno has published the novels Condenados (2011),Asura (2004) and Lancolía (2022), and the short story books Bebés jugando con cuchillos (2008) and Obituario Privado (2010), as well as numerous short stories in different anthologies and magazines.

 Eximeno's works have been translated into several languages and he has won various prizes, such as the Ignotus Prize which he won 4 times, awarded to him by the Spanish Association of Fantasy, Science Fiction and Terror (AEFCFT), for his short stories and short story books.

 In 2012 Eximeno created the board game Invasion (Edge, 2012) with Peter Belushi and published the book Umbría (2012).